-Community Land Trusts (CLT) are set up and run by groups of local people and are a way for them to provide what they feel their community needs – funding is available for them to develop new housing, and they can provide other things including community shops, pubs or workspaces.
+Groups of local people set up and run the Community Land Trusts (CLT) and are a way for them to provide what they feel their community needs.
+Funding is available for them to develop new housing, and they can provide other things, including community shops, pubs, or workspaces.

-Maddy Teasdale has been a member of the community group since they started work on the project and is Chair of the Community Land Trust.
+Maddy Teasdale has been a member of the community group since they started work on the project and is Chair of the CLT.

 Maddy said: “The formation of the CLT is the result of several years of work, and the survey results are evidence of the problem of the lack of affordable housing in our community.
 Around 40% of the houses in our parish are second homes or holiday lets, and house prices and private rents are unaffordable for most people here.
 We need to keep our young people living and working in the dale, and with the CLT we will be able to provide affordable, local needs housing that will help to keep our community sustainable and vibrant.”

 The group would be keen to hear from anyone who would be interested in being part of the CLT.
-Community Land Trusts are set up by and on behalf of the local community, and work well when they involve people with a range of skills and experience.
+CLTs are set up by and on behalf of the local community and work well when they involve people with a range of skills and experience.

-To get in touch with the Patterdale Parish Community Land Trust, please contact: Maddy Teasdale on 017684 82534, or message the group on the Facebook page ‘Ullswater Affordable Housing Group’.
+To get in touch with the Patterdale Parish CLT, please contact: Maddy Teasdale on 017684 82534, or message the group on the Facebook page ‘Ullswater Affordable Housing Group’.